 Regardless of how much help they have behind the scenes, though, they seem to get an amazing amount accomplished.
 Let’s face it, they make the rest of us look like slackers.
 Maybe they don’t sleep??

-In their “free time,” they’ve been writing a book called “The Magnolia Story” that will be out later this year (reserve your copy here).
+In their “free time,” they wrote a book called “The Magnolia Story” (Amazon affiliate link).
 Want to know even MORE about the show?
 I featured their farmhouse here and answered more questions in “Fixer Upper” Behind the Scenes! 🙂

 P.S.
 Visit my HGTV page for more scoop, including: